-On the other hand Vermeer specialists acknowledge there are at least six paintings described by 17th- and 18th-c. sources that cannot be accounted for today, and these phantom Vermeers haunt the art world.
-The possibility that a new Vermeer could arrive upon the scene reinforces the mystery and intrigue of the artist while, at the same time, raising the stakes for various academics, museums, and publications.
+On the other hand Vermeer specialists acknowledge there are at least six paintings described by seventeenth- and eighteenth-century sources that cannot be accounted for today, and these phantom Vermeers haunt the art world.
+The possibility that a new Vermeer could arrive upon the scene reinforces the mystery and intrigue of the artist while, at the same time, raising the stakes for various academics, museums and publications.

 While a number of other scholars were skeptical about the attribution, Wheelock remained resolute in his belief about its authenticity.
 He marshaled both direct and inferential evidence to support his claim.
 First, he noted that the painting had, very unusually, two Meer signatures: at the lower left was the name "Meer," with the date "1655."
 At the lower right edge, there appeared the word "Meer," followed by the letter "N," the letter "R," then two lower case "O's."
 Wheelock claimed that both "signatures and the date are integral to the paint surface."
 Further he argued that the second signature could be interpreted as: "[Ver]Meer N[aar] R[ip] o [s] o" or "Vermeer after Riposo," Ficherelli's Italian nickname.

-Next, he showed from a laboratory analysis that the paint layers were consistent with 17th-century Dutch artistic practices, including those of Vermeer.
-He made favorable technical and stylistic comparisons with Vermeer’s two early history paintings.
-He noted especially when correlating with Diana and her Companions the similarity of technique "used to paint the deep blue sky: Vermeer, perhaps following the lead of Ficherelli, executed both skies in an unusual manner for a Dutch artist – natural ultramarine laid over a dark imprimatura layer."
+Next, he showed from a laboratory analysis that the paint layers were consistent with seventeenth-century Dutch artistic practices, including those of Vermeer.
+He made favorable technical and stylistic comparisons with Vermeer's two early history paintings.
+He noted especially when correlating with Diana and her Companions the similarity of technique "used to paint the deep blue sky: Vermeer, perhaps following the lead of Ficherelli, executed both skies in an unusual manner for a Dutch artist—natural ultramarine laid over a dark imprimatura layer."

 Finally, Wheelock called attention to what he believed was the essentially Dutch character of the modeling of Saint Praxedis' face, so resembling other women in Vermeer's paintings, noticeably A Woman Asleep.